-Pragma Pure\Function
+2.142 Pragma Pure\Function

+'''

-pragma Pure\Function ([Entity =>] function\LOCAL\NAME);
+pragma Pure_Function ([Entity =>] function_LOCAL_NAME);

+'''

 This pragma appears in the same declarative part as a function declaration (or a set of function declarations if more than one overloaded declaration exists, in which case the pragma applies to all entities).
 It specifies that the function Entity is to be considered pure for the purposes of code generation.
-This means that the compiler can assume that there are no side effects, and in particular that two calls with identical arguments produce the same result.
+This means that the compiler can assume that there are no side effects, and in particular that two identical calls produce the same result in the same context.
 It also means that the function can be used in an address clause.